 The two routes were last operated by Midland Red (West) Limited on Saturday 31st May 1986 when they were withdrawn, probably in preparation to deregulation of the bus industry later that year.
 They were replaced by Service 675 operated by Newbury Coaches (Powell) of Ledbury, starting on Monday 2nd June 1986.
 Newbury Coaches’s Service 675 ran over the same route as Service 348, but the new route number was used to bring it in line with the company’s existing routes in the Ledbury area.
 Certain journeys omitted West Malvern and followed the old Service 347 route but these journeys still carried the route number 675.

 Newbury Coaches ran a Service 674 between Ledbury and Wellington Heath with only four journeys a week, but from Monday 22nd September 1986, certain peak-time Service 675 journeys were rerouted to run via Wellington Heath.
 Further variations to the route that were less successful included extending to Great Malvern Rail Station, and later to Malvern Wells and British Camp.
 Between Tuesday 1st September 1992 and Friday 17th September 1993, Smiths Motors (Ledbury) Limited operated certain off-peak journeys in competition to Newbury Coaches.
 In 1999, First Midland Red Buses Limited operated three return journeys each day as part of a two-year contract, and by c.
 2010, operation of Service 675 had passed to Astons Coaches of Kempsey.

 Route Numbers 675 and 676 were previously used by Midland Red West Limited for Birmingham and The Black Country services from October 1993.
 These services were withdrawn in October 1995 when Digbeth depot ceased operating minibuses.

-Between Monday 6th September 1999 and Saturday 1st September 2001, First Midland Red Buses Limited operated Service 675 under County Council contract, as a joint operate with Newbury Coaches (Powell) of Ledbury.
-Three return journeys between Ledbury, Colwall, West Malvern, and Great Malvern were operated by First Midland Red from their Hereford depot on Mondays to Saturdays.
+Between Monday 6th September 1999 and Saturday 31st August 2002, First Midland Red Buses Limited operated Service 675 under County Council contract, as a joint operate with Newbury Coaches (Powell) of Ledbury.
+Three return journeys between Ledbury, Colwall, West Malvern, and Great Malvern were operated by First Midland Red from their Hereford depot on Mondays to Saturdays, and vehicles operated from their home base in Hereford to and from Ledbury by operating journeys on Service 476, normally run by DRM bus of Bromyard.